Ken Jennings: Impact and television ratings

-Jennings's 75 episodes were broadcast over 182 calendar days.
-His run brought significant media attention and television ratings.
+Jennings's 75 episodes were broadcast over 182 calendar days, and his run brought significant media attention and television ratings.
 According to the Nielsen TV National People Meter, Jeopardy!s ratings were 22% higher during Jennings's run than during the same period in 2003.
 For several weeks of the streak, Jeopardy! was TV's highest-rated syndicated program, with ratings 30% higher than before Jennings's appearance.
 By the end of Jeopardy!s 20th season several weeks later, the show had surpassed sister program Wheel of Fortune in the ratings, though Wheel still benefited from the streak in markets where Jeopardy! is its lead-in in the common scheduling tactic for both shows.
 Jennings was credited with boosting the program's popularity as a whole, which at that point had been on the air for two decades but primarily attracted an older demographic.

-The attention changed Jennings' life, making him a household name.
+The attention changed Jennings's life, making him a household name.
 Jennings guested on several TV shows, including The Tonight Show, Nightline, Live with Regis and Kelly, Sesame Street, and the Late Show with David Letterman, where he read the Top Ten List of Ways To Irritate Alex Trebek.
 Publicists for the program reportedly divided his appearances evenly between ABC and CBS—the former a frequent affiliate for the show and the latter a sister company to the show's syndicator.
-Taking advantage of the notoriety of Jennings's losing Final Jeopardy! answer, H&R Block offered Jennings free tax planning and financial services for life, with a senior vice president for the company estimating that he owed about $1.04 million in taxes on his winnings.
+Taking advantage of the notoriety of Jennings's losing Final Jeopardy! answer, H&R Block offered him free tax planning and financial services for life, with a senior vice president for the company estimating that he owed about $1.04 million in taxes on his winnings.
 BBDO created an advertisement for FedEx in the USA Today newspaper three days after his final game reading "There's only one time FedEx has ever been the wrong answer" and congratulating Jennings on his streak.
 Barbara Walters named him one of her 10 Most Fascinating People of 2004.
 In a 2011 Reddit AMA, Jennings recalled that in 2004 the Democratic politicians Chuck Schumer and Harry Reid asked him to run for the United States Senate from Utah.
 He wrote, "That was when I realized the Democratic Party was [screwed] in '04".
 At the end of the decade, Entertainment Weekly put his run on its "best of" list: "Answer: A software engineer from Utah, he dominated the quizfest for a record 74 shows in 2004, amassing $2,520,700.
 Question: Who is Ken Jennings?"